microsoft/AcademicContent/Azure University Tour/WebAppHOL/README.md

 <a name="Exercise1"></a>
 ## Exercise 1: Configure your Cognitive Services API key ##

-In this exercise, you will install (if necessary) and open a local development environment, download the lab's source files, and finally configure the application to use the API key provided after subscribing to Project Wollongong.
+In this exercise, you will install (if necessary) and open a local development environment, download the lab's source files, and finally configure the application to use the API key provided after subscribing to Project Local Insights.

 1. You will need an editor to view and make changes to the application as part of this lab.
 If you would like to use Visual Studio Code and your computer is running Windows, proceed to step 2.
 Otherwise skip to step 4.
 2. Download and install Microsoft Visual Studio Code [here](https://code.visualstudio.com/download).
 Accept the License Agreement and make note of the installation location.